Omitul/Location-Tracker/README.md

-## 🔰 Location Tracker for University Transportation System.
+## 🔰 Location Tracker for University Transportation System

 ## A Simple Overview